Meier-Software/rust-game/README.md

 # Simple 2D Game

 A simple 2D game built with Rust using the GGEZ game engine.
-The game features a professor character navigating through a walled environment with smooth animations and dialogue system.

-## Features

-- Smooth character movement with arrow key controls
-- Animated sprite-based character with walking animations in four directions
-- Collision detection with walls
-- Camera system that follows the player with zoom
-- Interactive dialogue system (toggle with Enter key)
-- Clean, pixel-art style graphics

 ## Prerequisites